yclas/guides/docs/Technical-backup-your-classified-site.md

 -   oc/config/database.php
 -   And /themes if you customized your themes

-**NEVER LOSE THESE FILES!**
+**NEVER LOSE THESE FILES.**

 ### 2. Database

-This is probably the most important part of the process: always have backups of your DB!
+This is probably the most important part of the process: always have backups of your DB.

 **Using phpmyadmin:**